carpentries/instructor-training/episodes/23-introductions.md

 Having a planned introduction, also helps you be less nervous.
 Having a planned introduction helps get you started.
-Even in the face of early technical issues  (which is common at the start of a workshop), you can have a chance to reset with something you're comfortable and ready for.
+Even in the face of early technical issues  (which is common at the start of a workshop), you can have a chance to reset with something you are comfortable and ready for.

 > ## What's in an Introduction?
 >